samcurteis/ga-project-4-frontend/README.md

 Although the app does not run perfectly and has some flaws I overall took a lot of wins from it.

-- I’m glad that I set out in the beginning to make sure that the design was of a similar standard as the features and feel like I achieved this, improving upon the shortcomings of previous projects.
+- I’m glad that from the start I set out to make sure that the design was of a similar standard as the features and feel like I achieved this, improving upon the shortcomings of previous projects.
 - I’m very happy with the idea of the app, as I really enjoy browsing sites such as the Poetry Foundation but have always wanted a place where I can store all of my favourite poems.
 The Poetry Foundation also has no way for users to interact with each other.
 As poetry is a fairly niche interest and it’s not easy to find other people who share it, I feel like a site that aims to foster a community based on poetry could be something new and of interest to those interested in poetry.
-- This project solidified what I had previously learned in building full stack apps, while also pushing me to think of solutions for new features and problems.
+- This project solidified what I had previously learned in building full-stack apps, while also pushing me to think of solutions for new features and problems.

 ## Key Learnings

-- With this project I feel like I got a better grip on implementing and sticking to a solid plan from the start and prioritising features more appropriately.
+- With this project, I feel like I got a better grip on implementing and sticking to a solid plan from the start and prioritising features more appropriately.
 - This being the third project I have done using React.js, I also feel like I have become much more comfortable with using it, as well as the fundamentals of Django and PostgreSQL.
 - I learned a lot about how to best use Material UI, and aim in the future to have a better idea from the start about how I am going to use it and to what extent I need to use it.
 - Although I still feel like there’s much to learn, I also think I learned a good deal about the challenges posed when handling large amounts of data and having to optimise frontend processing.

 ## Bugs

 As I was eager to fit in various stretch goals and add finishing touches to the design, I was not able to fully test the app once it was completed, as such there are occasional inconsistencies, particularly when using the app on a mobile phone.
 The dropdown button for poems in the search page will occasionally appear or disappear when it shouldn’t, and the register or edit pages will stop loading or reload without input from the user.
-With previous projects I have left the code exactly as it was when I finished the project, but for this project I have gone through and made fixes where I have found small bugs, as I am often showing it to people who may be interested in the app.
+With previous projects, I have left the code exactly as it was when I finished the project, but for this project I have gone through and made fixes where I have found small bugs, as I am often showing it to people who may be interested in the app.
 If you come across any bugs then please do let me know!

-## Future improvements
+## Future Improvements

 After finishing the app and browsing it to test out the control flow and user experience, there are various features on the app which I would like to add or improve upon.

-- When using the search bar, the enter key does not run the search, and so users often assume that the search does not work.
-The first thing I would do is link the enter key to the api call and navigation function, as this would be an easy but also very important fix.
+- When using the search bar, the enter key does not run the search, so users often assume that the search does not work.
+The first thing I would do is link the enter key to the API call and navigation function, as this would be an easy but also very important fix.
-- There is no feedback to the user on the register page if something is wrong with their details, so they have no way of knowing what to change if for example the passwords do not match.
+- There is no feedback to the user on the registration page if something is wrong with their details, so they have no way of knowing what to change if, for example, the passwords do not match.
 The password inputs are also not recognised by some automatic password input apps.
-- Throughout the app there are various inefficiencies where unnecessary API calls are made which slow down the app, most likely due to useEffect hooks being called when they shouldn’t be.
+- Throughout the app, there are various inefficiencies where unnecessary API calls are made which slow down the app, most likely due to useEffect hooks being called when they shouldn’t be.
 This slows down the app unnecessarily so I would look to make sure only necessary API calls are made.
-- For a user that doesn’t know anything about the site there is no page that explains to them what the app is and what they can do with it, meaning that when I show the app to friends or family they have tended to be fairly nonplussed about what it contains or how to explore and engage with it.
+- For a user that doesn’t know anything about the site, there is no page that explains to them what the app is and what they can do with it, meaning that when I show the app to friends or family they have tended to be fairly nonplussed about what it contains or how to explore and engage with it.
-- A feature which I wanted to implement from the beginning was the ability for users to make a request to admin users that a poem or author be added to the database, or a current poem or author be edited.
+- A feature which I wanted to implement from the beginning was the ability for users to request to admin users that a poem or author be added to the database, or a current poem or author be edited.
 - The option for admin users to edit the name of any current authors.
 - Functionality for users to send messages to each other.